-Australia orders first school closure after pupil contracts coronavirus
+Australia closes first school after pupil contracts coronavirus

 NSW Health Minister Brad Hazzard said the teenager is believed to have contracted the virus through contact with another coronavirus patient, making his a case another local transmission.

+The spread of the coronavirus is expected to have a significant economic toll with the government on Thursday warning the crisis would subtract at least half a percentage point from first quarter growth.

-The closure comes as Australia’s government readies to announce a stimulus package to cushion the economic hit of the virus.
+Australia’s government is poised to announce a stimulus package to cushion the economic hit of the virus.

-Australian Treasurer Josh Frydenberg said the multi-billion dollar package would target sectors most affected by the coronavirus.
+Treasurer Josh Frydenberg said the multi-billion dollar package would target sectors most affected by the coronavirus.

 Local media on Friday reported the government was considering subsidizing wages for small- and medium-sized businesses amid fears of widespread job losses that could lead to a recession.

-Australia’s A$2 trillion ($1.3 trillion) economy has already hit turbulence after 29 years of recession-free growth, with many economists predicting a contraction in the current quarter.
+Australia’s A$2 trillion economy has already hit turbulence after 29 years of recession-free growth, with many economists predicting a contraction in the current quarter.

-The government on Thursday warned that the crisis will subtract at least half a percentage point from first quarter growth.

 Treasury Secretary Steven Kennedy said it was too early to determine the long-term economic toll of the epidemic, but it was clear it would have immediate and significant effects.